momopranto/BTHS-Cybersecurity-Club/2015-16/Workshops/Week7/README.md

 ## What is Cryptography?

 Greek word for secret or hidden.

 The art of writing in secret code.

+Cryptography is a method of storing and transmitting data in a particular form so that only those for whom it is intended can read and process it.

-Encryption: converting a message into a form that cannot be interpreted and understood.
+Encryption: converting a message into a form that cannot be interpreted and/or understood.

-Decryption: converting an encrypted message into a form that can be easily interpreted and understood.
+Decryption: converting an encrypted message into a form that can be easily interpreted and/or understood.

 ## Why and where do we use crypto?

 Sensitive information such as personal info and bank information should always be encrypted.
-In general, anything you don’t want random strangers to be able to see if intercepted over the internet.
+In general, anything you don’t want strangers to be able to see if intercepted over the internet.

 * Passwords
 * Financial transfers